 Other Yachting Destinations

-Australia is currently closed to international travelers.
+Australia is currently closed to international travelers, except those who have been in New Zealand for at least 14 days prior to arrival.
 A reopening date has not been specified.

 The Maldives have reopened their borders to international travelers.
 Visitors must:

-- Have a negative PCR test taken within 72 hours to present upon arrival.
+- Visitors over 1 years of age must have proof of a negative PCR test taken within 72 hours of travel.

 Mexico does not require a negative COVID-19 PCR test or rapid test for entry.
 All visitors must: